hurenxu/TeamSolid/doc/simple_workflow.md

 ![Screenshot](doc_pics/tech_support.png)

-## Higher Level DEscriptio of JavaScript Files
+## Higher Level Description of JavaScript Files

 `Note:` That simple_workflow.md is an oversimplified guide to describe some of the major components of the PeterBook Web Application.